 Big dog, lots of shedding

-Because the dogs originally were bred to live in the Swiss Alps, they have long, thick coats.
-That’s great in the winter, but when spring and summer come, the Bernese mountain dog will shed a lot.
+They have long, thick coats because the dogs originally were bred to live in the Swiss Alps.
+That’s great in the winter, but these dogs will shed a lot when spring and summer come.

 Be prepared to spend money on brushes and other cleaning tools.
-Plan to brush the dog’s coat at least two or three times per week.
+Plan to brush the dog’s coat at least twice or thrice weekly.

-The dogs are not hypoallergenic and could pose problems for people who suffer from dog allergies.
+The dogs are not hypoallergenic and could pose problems for people with dog allergies.